-Verdict on Mercedes C-Class Estate, a practical and comfortable choice of family car
+The Mercedes C-Class Estate is a practical and comfortable family car

-In the UK, the biggest sellers will be the C220 and C250 BlueTEC models but Mercedes will also release a C300 BlueTEC HYBRID version in early 2015, which boasts CO2 emissions of 99g/km – that’s great for company car buyers.
+In the UK, the biggest sellers in the C-Class Estate range are the C220 and C250 BlueTEC models but Mercedes also released a C300 BlueTEC HYBRID version in early 2015, which boasts CO2 emissions of 99g/km – that’s great for company car buyers.

 Engines, performance and drive

-Handling is OK but no match for the BMW 3 Series.
-Unfortunately, the steering is a letdown.
+In spite of its swoopy looks the C-Class Estate’s handling is OK but no match for the BMW 3 Series.
+Unfortunately, the steering is a let-down.
 The wheel feels extremely light, especially around the dead-ahead, while Merc’s Direct Steer system adjusts the power assistance according to speed and driving mode.
 Although the response is weightier in Sport modes, the variable-ratio rack is inconsistent and has hardly any feedback.

 MPG, CO2 and running costs

-The 1.6-litre C180 and C200 BlueTEC are the cheapest and least powerful diesels in the range but they’re not actually the most fuel-efficient.
+The 1.6-litre C200 BlueTEC is the cheapest and least powerful diesel in the range but it’s not actually the most fuel-efficient.
 That title goes to the 2.1-litre C220 BlueTEC model, which boasts emissions of just 108g/km, with fuel economy of 65.7mpg.
 Not too far behind that is the more powerful C250 BlueTEC, which claims figures of 117g/km and 62.7mpg.

 Interior, design and technology